 This is only one possible approach to developing a solution given the problem and goals.
-There are many other possible approaches, some of which we presented in the related work, but others remain to be explored.
+There are many other possible approaches, but others remain to be explored.
 We are exploring this method because it had not been previously explored in this domain.
-We present this work to the scientific community in order to further knowledge in this area of research and human understanding.

-5 Experimental Environments
+4 Experimental Environments